scottpaulrichard/catapult/README.md

     private_key_path = "path_to_your_private_key"

-Run the following command in the base directory of vent to see the plan for what will be done:
+Run the following command in the base directory of catapult to see the plan for what will be done:

     terraform plan